Establishment of two joint laboratories for MARBEC with the companies SYPGEN and Andromède Océanologie

 The University of Montpellier, through MARBEC, has also partnered with Andromède Océanologie to develop innovative methods for studying underwater habitats through the joint InToSea laboratory (ANR Lab Com2 2016–2019).

-The two companies aim to strengthen their leadership positions in the fields of species inventory and the assessment of the ecological status of marine habitats.
-Through these projects, the three partners complement each other by combining their expertise in the marine environment (site knowledge, field sampling, diving skills, pressure data), metabarcoding (extraction and amplification of environmental DNA), and bioinformatics (sequence analysis) and data interpretation through the development and calculation of indicators.
+The two companies aim to strengthen their leadership positions in the field of species inventory and the assessment of the ecological status of marine habitats.
+Through these projects, the three partners complement each other by combining their expertise in the marine environment (site knowledge, field sampling, diving skills, and data on environmental pressures), metabarcoding (extraction and amplification of environmental DNA), and bioinformatics (sequence analysis) and data interpretation through the development and calculation of indicators.

-A major two-year pilot project has already brought these three partners together to conduct a marine species survey, which was carried out during the first lockdown.
-The partners have expanded their databases and accessed original, unique inventory data collected in the absence of human activity, which can provide baseline indicators for the sites under study.
+A first major two-year project has already brought these three partners together to conduct a marine species survey, which was carried out during the first lockdown.
+The partners have expanded their databases and gained access to original and unique inventory data collected in the absence of human activity, which can serve as baseline indicators for the sites under study.
 They have also compared different sampling methods to improve fieldwork and drafted a methodological guide.

-New collaborations are expected on more ambitious projects, particularly at the international level and in tropical ecosystems.
+New collaborations are expected on more ambitious projects, particularly on an international scale and in the field of tropical systems.

-* MARBEC specializes in the marine biodiversity of lagoon, coastal, and offshore ecosystems, primarily in the Mediterranean and tropical regions.
-Its research spans various levels of analysis, ranging from molecular, individual, population, and community-level aspects to human uses of this biodiversity.
+* MARBEC has expertise in the marine biodiversity of lagoon, coastal, and offshore ecosystems, primarily in the Mediterranean and tropical regions.
+Its research covers various levels of integration, ranging from molecular, individual, population, and community aspects to human uses of this biodiversity.
 It focuses its efforts on four main objectives:

 • describe marine biodiversity,